dhillonfarms/randomCode/networking.md

   - Used for gaining visibility into original clients address when using proxy or ELBs.
   - X-Forwarded-For: HTTP header, L7, this header is added or appended by proxies/LBs and the original client is always the firts value on the left.
 It is supported for CLB and ALB
   - Proxy: Layer 4, additional tcp header, works with CLB as v1 and NLB as v2.
 Used in instances such as unbroken encryption flow, unbroken tcp connection
+  - If your web server is not connected to the internet through a load balancer, you can use a web server variable to get the remote IP address.
+This variable depends on your server type (e.g. NGINX or Apache HTTP Server).
+However, this IP address isn't always the user's IP address.
+It can also be the IP address of a proxy server, depending on how the user is connected to the internet.
+  - If your web server is connected to the internet through a load balancer, a web server variable might contain the IP address of the load balancer, not the IP address of the user.
+In this configuration, it is recommended that you use the last IP address in the X-Forwarded-For HTTP header.
+This header typically contains more than one IP address, most of which are for proxies or load balancers.
+The last IP address in the list is the one most likely to be associated with the user's geographic location.
+  - If your web server is not connected to a load balancer, it is recommended that you use web server variables instead of the X-Forwarded-For header to avoid IP address spoofing
 - Gateway LoadBalancers
   - GWLB enables to deploy, scale and manage virtual appliances such as firewalls, IDS, IPS and deep packet inspection systems.
 Basically allows you to use fleet of security appliances and scale these as needed.
   - These devices can be used inbound and outbound traffic inspection.
 GWLBs help you run and scale 3rd party appliances.
   - GWLB endpoints - traffic enters and leaves via these endpoints.
 These are like VPC endpoints but it can be added to route table.
 Similar to S3 GW endpoint.
   - GWLBs - balances traffic across backend.
 So when traffic enters the GWLB EP, it is routed by the GWLB to the horizontally scaling security endpoints using the GENEVE protocol.
 Original packets remain unaltered before and after being analyzed by these security appliances
   - Establishes flow stickiness
-  - Common architectur is having an application VPC where the application is hosted and a security VPC.
+  - Common architecture is having an application VPC where the application is hosted and a security VPC.
 In the application VPC, the GWLB EP are configured to send packets that are recieved from the clients to the GWLB in the security VPC which encapsulates original packet and forwards to security appliances.
 Upon analysis by the security appliances, the packets are returned by the GWLB to the GWLB EP which then forwards to the GWLB ALB.
 Same flow is followed back to client.
+  - Each listener has a default rule, and you can optionally define additional rules.
+Each rule consists of a priority, one or more actions, and one or more conditions.
+You can add or edit rules at any time.
+The following are the supported condition types for a rule:
+    - host-header – Route based on the hostname of each request.
+    - http-header – Route based on the HTTP headers for each request.
+    - http-request-method – Route based on the HTTP request method of each request.
+    - path-pattern – Route based on path patterns in the request URLs.
+    - query-string – Route based on key/value pairs or values in the query strings.
+    - source-ip – Route based on the source IP address of each request.

   ### Route 53